 “I think you’d be worse off not going to a therapist if you feel like you need some advice.”—Dirtbike LB

-Young Adz, you signed your first record deal at the age of 15—what was that experience like?
+Young Adz, you signed your first record deal when you were just 15.
+What was that experience like for you?

 Young Adz: The whole state of music was different back then.
 This deal happened nine years ago.
 There wasn’t even a rap game nine years ago in the UK!
 Nowadays, if they don’t sign you and you’ve got a buzz, you’re gonna make money regardless.
 The state of the game back then, people were signing five-album deals and getting £10k for one album; you’re not even gonna take ten grand for one single now, in 2019.
 Even if you’re just a one-hit-wonder, you’re still gonna get, like, £50k, £70k for your single.
 So that’s why it’s different now.
 Way different.